ToolboxPlane/FlightControllerSoftware/README.md

 ```

 ## Package format
+### FlightController Output (Transmitter ID 23)
-The output package is a 10bit, 16Channel Package with the following data:
+The output package is a 10 bit, 16 Channel Package with the following data:

 | Channel | Data |
 | --- | --- |